 - Legacy Checklist for ideas to continue encouraging legacy giving in your church.

 - Ecclesiastical Legacy Giving Support for further consideration and ideas including a legacy strategy template.

 Legacy Giving Workshop - May 2022

 The Generous Giving Team recently ran an online workshop in conjunction with Christian Aid, to provide support to parishes looking to get started with legacy giving, and to offer new ideas to those in need of a refocus.
-We discussed how to overcome barriers to talking about legacy giving, discovered practical support and resources available, and explained how you can obtain free wills for your parish through our Farewill Offer (available on a limited basis).
-A recording of one of the sessions is available to watch back here.
+We discussed how to overcome barriers to talking about legacy giving, discovered practical support and resources available, and explained how you can obtain free wills for your parish through our Farewill Offer.

 Making a will and keeping it updated is the only way to make sure your wishes are carried out after your death, giving you peace of mind that you can continue to support the family, friends and charities you love.
 However will writing can often seem like a time consuming and difficult thing to do – and that’s a big reason why many people put it off.